coq/coq/doc/sphinx/language/cic.rst

-One can remark that there is a constraint between the sort of the arity of the inductive type and the sort of the type of its constructors which will always be satisfied for the impredicative sort :math:`\Prop` but may fail to define inductive type on sort :math:`\Set` and generate constraints between universes for inductive types in the Type hierarchy.
+One can remark that there is a constraint between the sort of the arity of the inductive type and the sort of the type of its constructors which will always be satisfied for the impredicative sorts :math:`\SProp` and :math:`\Prop` but may fail to define inductive type on sort :math:`\Set` and generate constraints between universes for inductive types in the Type hierarchy.

 .. example::